haiwera-silk-cd/magento-devdocs/_includes/cloud/cli-get-started.md

 		magento-cloud project:get <project ID>

-4. Change to a project directory.
-For example, `cd /var/www/html/magento2`
+4. Change to a project directory. 例如， `cd /var/www/html/magento2`
 4. List environments in the project.
 Every environment includes an active Git branch of your code, database, environment variables, configurations, and services.

 		magento-cloud environment:list